Tianliqu18/AffineTango/README.md

 ## the idea

 Encode sun = 0 and moon = 1.
 Now a board is just a vector in F₂³⁶ (36 cells, each a bit) and F₂ is the field where 1 + 1 = 0, so addition is XOR.
-Every time I say "even/odd" below I mean F₂, they're the same thing.

 Three of Tango's rules turn out to be linear in this encoding:

 An `=` clue between two cells says they match, so they sum to 0.
 An `×` says they